Cross Cultural Management Guide - Ghana

 Communication and Negotiation Styles

-Companies are hierarchical and, as such, ultimate decision-making often rests with the CEO.
+Companies are hierarchical and, as such, ultimate decision-making often rests with the person at the top.